tlswg/tls13-spec/draft-ietf-tls-tls13.md

 %%% Key Exchange Messages
        struct {
-           select (role) {
-               case client:
-                   KeyShare client_offers<4..2^16-1>;

-               case server:
-                   KeyShare server_offer;
+           KeyShare offers<0..2^16-1>;
-           }
        } KeyShareOffer;

-client_offers
+offers
-: A list of offered KeyShare values in descending order of client preference.
+: A list of KeyShare values offered by this endpoint, in descending order of preference.
+Clients MAY send an empty vector to request a HelloRetryRequest (if this is not in response to one).
-  This vector MUST NOT be empty.
-Clients not providing a KeyShare MUST instead omit this extension from the ClientHello.

-server_offer
-: A single KeyShare value for the negotiated cipher suite.
-  Servers MUST NOT send a KeyShare for a group not offered by the client.
 {:br }

-Servers offer exactly one KeyShare value, which corresponds to the key exchange used for the negotiated cipher suite.
+Servers MUST offer exactly one KeyShare value which is supported by the client and corresponds to the key exchange used for the negotiated cipher suite.

 Clients offer an arbitrary number of KeyShare values, each representing a single set of key exchange parameters.
 For instance, a client might offer shares for several elliptic curves or multiple integer DH groups.
 The key_exchange values for each KeyShare MUST by generated independently.
 Clients MUST NOT offer multiple KeyShare values for the same parameters.
-Clients MAY omit this extension from the ClientHello, and in response to this, servers MUST send a HelloRetryRequest requesting use of one of the groups the client offered support for in its "supported_groups" extension.
+Clients MAY send an empty offers vector, and in response to this, servers MUST send a HelloRetryRequest requesting use of one of the groups the client offered support for in its "supported_groups" extension.
 If no common supported group is available, the server MUST